qwertysmosh/SMAPIDedicatedServerMod/README.md

 ### Additional Options

 - `EnableCropSaver`: Set to `true` or `false` to enable or disable the crop saver feature.
 When enabled, seasonal crops planted by players and fully grown before the season's end are guaranteed to give at least one more harvest before dying.
 For example, a spring crop planted by a player and fully grown before Summer 1 will not die immediately on Summer 1.
 Instead, it'll provide exactly one more harvest, even if it's a crop that ordinarily produces multiple harvests.
 Defaults to `true`.

-### Host Options

-- `MoveBuildPermission`: Changes farmhands permissions to move buildings from the Carpenter's shop.
+- `MoveBuildPermission`: Change farmhands permissions to move buildings from the Carpenter's shop.
 Is set each time the server is started and can be changed in the game.
 Set to `off` to entirely disable moving buildings, set to `owned` to allow farmhands to move buildings that they purchased, or set to `on` to allow moving all buildings.
+- `Password`: Password used to log in.
+It must be changed to a secure password.
+An empty string `""` means no password.
+Any check fails if the value is set to `null`.
+- `PasswordProtected`: The password protection of individual functions can be switched on (`true`) and off (`false`) in the group.

 ## In Game Command

 All commands in the game must be sent privately to the player `ServerBot`.
-For example, you must write the following `/message ServerBot MoveBuildPermission on`:
+For example, you must write the following `/message ServerBot MoveBuildPermission on`.
+Depending on the setting of the [`Password`](#additional-options) option, the commands can only be executed after you have logged in.

+- `Build`: Builds a new cabin for more players at the place where the player is looking at.
+Allowed parameters are `Stone_Cabin`, `Plank_Cabin`, and `Log_Cabin`.
+- `Demolish`: Destroys any building the player is looking at, not only cabins.
+- `Pause`: (Toggle command) \
+  Pause the game
 - `TakeOver`: The host player returns control to the host, all host functions are switched on.
-Cancels the `LetMePlay` command
+Cancels the [`LetMePlay`](#host-in-game-command) command
 - `SafeInviteCode`: A file `invite_code.txt` with the invitation code is created in this mods folder.
 If there is no invitation code, an empty string is saved.
 - `InviteCode`: The invitation code is printed.
 - `Invisible`: (Toggle command) \